Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - Core Service ↔ Workers over D-Bus: `core-service` invokes worker methods and subscribes to worker signals using well-defined D-Bus interfaces.
 - Services (provisioning-service, twin-service) ↔ MQTT: Publish/subscribe using typed helpers from `shared/mqtt` and topic constants defined in this document.

-Local development:
+- Local development:

 - Each subproject runs independently with its own `package.json` and start script.
 A top-level `dev` script can orchestrate broker, core service, workers, and UI.
- - No Docker for dev; Mosquitto runs locally.
-MVP uses `config/mosquitto-dev.conf` and dev TLS materials under `config/certs/`.
+ - No Docker for dev; Mosquitto runs locally using `config/mosquitto.conf`.
-   - Future: consolidate under `mqtt-broker/dev.conf` and `mqtt-broker/dev-certs/` for clearer separation.
+   - This file expects certs/ACL under `/etc/mosquitto/...`.
+Run `scripts/install.sh` once on the dev host to stage them, or manually place files to match the paths.
 - Env via `.env` files per project; never commit secrets.
 - D-Bus: prefer the user session bus during development (fallback to a private bus if needed); systemd user units can be used to emulate production `systemd` services locally.
  - Dev orchestrator: `scripts/dev_start.sh` starts Mosquitto and all services concurrently with hot-reload (prefers `npm run dev`/`tsx watch`).
 All process logs are multiplexed in a single terminal with per-service prefixes.
 Services run with `NODE_ENV=development`.